Thérèse of Lisieux: Postulancy

-Like all religious she discovered the ups and downs related to differences in temperament, character, problems of sensitivities or infirmities.
-After nine years she wrote plainly, "the lack of judgment, education, the touchiness of some characters, all these things do not make life very pleasant.
-I know very well that these moral weaknesses are chronic, that there is no hope of cure".
+Like all nuns Therese discovered the ups and downs related to differences in temperament, character, problems of sensitivities or infirmities.
 But the greatest suffering came from outside Carmel.
 On 23 June 1888, Louis Martin disappeared from his home and was found days later, in the post office in Le Havre.
-The incident marked the onset of her father's decline.
-He died on July 29, 1894.
+The incident marked the onset of her father's decline, which would end with his death on July 29, 1894.

 Novitiate

 The end of Therese's time as a postulant arrived on the January 10, 1889, with her taking of the habit.
 From that time she wore the "rough homespun and brown scapular, white wimple and veil, leather belt with rosary, woollen 'stockings', rope sandals".
 Her father's health having temporarily stabilized he was able to attend, though twelve days after her ceremony her father suffered a stroke and was taken to a private sanatorium, the Bon Sauveur at Caen, where he remained for three years before returning to Lisieux in 1892.
 In this period Therese deepened the sense of her vocation; to lead a hidden life, to pray and offer her suffering for priests, to forget herself, to increase discreet acts of charity.
 She wrote, "I applied myself especially to practice little virtues, not having the facility to perform great ones […] In her letters from this period of her novitiate, Therese returned over and over to the theme of littleness, referring to herself as a grain of sand, an image she borrowed from Pauline… 'Always littler, lighter, in order to be lifted more easily by the breeze of love'.
 The remainder of her life would be defined by retreat and subtraction".

 She absorbed the work of John of the Cross, spiritual reading uncommon at the time, especially for such a young nun.
 "Oh! what insights I have gained from the works of our holy father, St. John of the Cross!
-When I was seventeen and eighteen, I had no other spiritual nourishment…" She felt a kinship with this classic writer of the Carmelite Order (though nothing seems to have drawn her to the writing of Teresa of Avila), and with enthusiasm she read his works, The Ascent of Mount Carmel, the Way of Purification, the Spiritual Canticle, the Living Flame of Love.
+When I was seventeen and eighteen, I had no other spiritual nourishment…" She felt a kinship with this classic writer of the Carmelite Order (though nothing seems to have drawn her to the writing of Teresa of Ávila), and with enthusiasm she read his works, The Ascent of Mount Carmel, the Way of Purification, the Spiritual Canticle, the Living Flame of Love.
 Passages from these writings are woven into everything she herself said and wrote.
 The fear of God, which she found in certain sisters, paralyzed her.
 "My nature is such that fear makes me recoil, with LOVE not only do I go forward, I fly".